irvingjacob/general-programming-portfolio/README.md

 # programming-fundamentals
 ## Jacob Mitchell

-Collection of programs written throughout my undergrad to show comprehension of programming fundamentals.
+Collection of programs written throughout my undergrad to show comprehension of programming fundamentals using a variety of languages on unique tasks.

 To see website I manage, visit [frischlymade.tech](frischlymade.tech)